marcopsd-dev/marcopsd-dev/README.md

 <h1>Hi!
-I'm Marco! <br/> <a href="(https://linkedin.com/in/marco-posadas)">Cybersecurity Professional</a>, <br> <a href="https://github.com/marcopsd-dev">Cloud & Network Junior engineer</a>.
+I'm Marco! <br/> <a href="https://linkedin.com/in/marco-posadas">Cybersecurity Professional</a>, <br> <a href="https://linkedin.com/in/marco-posadas">Cloud & Network Junior engineer</a>.

 <h2>👨‍💻 Cybersecurity & Cloud Projects:</h2>
 <a href="https://www.github.com/marcopsd-dev/ActDrctLab"> Active Directory Home Lab </a>
-  - This is a step to step turorial on how to sep up Active Directroy in a cloud-based environment to simulate a real enterprise network using AWS, PowerShell, MacOS, and the RDP protocol.
+  - This is a step to step turorial on how to sep up Active Directroy, a domain server, DHCP, and NAT routing in a cloud-based environment to simulate a real enterprise network using AWS, PowerShell, MacOS, and the RDP protocol.
 (DOCUMENTATION IN PROGESS) <br>
 <a href="https://www.github.com/marcopsd-dev/ADTShooting"> Troubleshooting Active Directory Lab </a>
-  - This is a step by step tutorial on troubleshooting common Active Directory accounts issues in a corporate network environment using Active Directory, Windows 2019 server, MacOS, and a windows client using Parallel's Desktop.
-(FINAL WORK IN PROGRESS)
+  - This is a step by step guide on troubleshooting common Active Directory accounts issues in a corporate network environment using Active Directory, Windows 2019 server, MacOS, and a windows client using Parallel's Desktop.
+(FINAL WORK IN PROGRESS)<br>
+<a href="https://www.github.com/marcopsd-dev/CloudHP"> AWS Honeypot Lab </a>
+  - This is a step by step tutorial on how to create a honeypot in AWS.
+(WORK IN PROGRESS)

 <h2>📺 CERTIFICATIONS:</h2>
 <H3><a href="https://www.credly.com/badges/e9607fc6-10b9-4d05-affb-6f8bb02f5eb6/public_url">CompTIA Security+</a></H3>